ke-zhang-rd/krystal/docs/source/github_actions.rst

 ==============

-To access the action of github.
-We need 2 keys

-private key

-public key
+One of the most important job of github action is documentation automatically.
+This involve two reporitories.
+The docs repo and github.io repo.
+To generate keys pair, private key and public key,

 Those two keys are github email related and can be acquired by cmd below